biurad/php-di/README.md

 Also the `Rade\DI\ServiceLocator` is intended to solve this problem by giving access to a set of predefined services while instantiating them only when actually needed.

-For sevice locators, Rade uses [symfony's service contracts](https://github.com/symfony/service-contracts).
+For service locators, Rade uses [symfony's service contracts](https://github.com/symfony/service-contracts).

-It also allows you to make your services available under a different name than the one used to register them.
+It also allows you to make your services available under different naming.
 For instance, you may want to use an object that expects an instance of `EventDispatcherInterface` to be available under the name `event_dispatcher` while your event dispatcher has been registered under the name `dispatcher`:

 ```php
 use Monolog\Logger;